bergesinstitute/graf-method/book-1-unit-4.md

 2. Her father is from NYC but she is from Uruguay.
 3. My apartment is small but my bedroom is large.
 4. Our kitchen is yellow and their kitchen is purple.
-5. You (formal, plural) have a big bathroom.
+5. You (form., pl.) have a big bathroom.
 6. We have a pink closet in the bathroom.
 7. Our apartment has a big living room but a small kitchen.
 8. There are five chairs in my room.